michelesr/thesis/src/ci.md

      http://www.spamhaus.org/query/bl?ip=82.51.4.196
      (in reply to RCPT TO command))

-To avoid this problem, a remote SMTP server can configured.
+To work around this problem, a remote SMTP server can configured (this is required only for domestic Jenkins installations).
 An e-mail notification for a project can be added from the job configuration page:

 - Add post-build action -> E-mail Notification
 - Recipients: whitespace-separated list of recipient addresses